Mexican Football Federation: Multi-team ownership issue

 The issue of multi-team ownership has been a highly debated one within the owners of the professional football clubs and the Femexfut.
-Of 36 clubs in the top two tiers, about a third of the teams are owned by three groups: Grupo Pachuca (Pachuca, León, Tlaxcala), Grupo Caliente (Tijuana, Dorados de Sinaloa, Querétaro) and Grupo Orlegi (Santos Laguna, Atlas).
+Of 33 clubs in the top two tiers, about a fifth of the teams are owned by three groups: Grupo Pachuca (Pachuca, León), Grupo Caliente (Tijuana, Dorados de Sinaloa) and Grupo Orlegi (Santos Laguna, Atlas).
 Of those groups that own more than one team, that ownership is usually split between the top two tiers of the league and act as a form of player development.

 In May 2013, the Liga MX club owners approved banning a person or company from owning more than one team.
 The issue came to fore when rumor was that Carlos Slim, whose telecommunications company América Móvil owns a 30% stake in Grupo Pachuca, sought to acquire Guadalajara; he would refute the speculation.
 The ban applied to future acquisitions, not the then current team ownership, and did not require the sale of teams in excess of the one team limitation.

 The issue reemerged in November 2013 when TV Azteca, owner of Monarcas Morelia, paid out 124 shareholders of Club Atlas US$50 million to acquire the club, which for years had been struggling financially.